rust-lang/blog.rust-lang.org/content/Rust-1.89.0.md

 Doctests will now be tested when running `cargo test --doc --target other_target`, this may result in some amount of breakage due to would-be-failing doctests now being tested.

-Failing tests can be disabled by annotating the doctest with `ignore-<target>`:
+Failing tests can be disabled by annotating the doctest with `ignore-<target>` ([docs](https://doc.rust-lang.org/stable/rustdoc/write-documentation/documentation-tests.html#ignoring-targets)):
 ```rust
 /// ```ignore-x86_64
 /// panic!("something")